eggsactly/arduino-wardriving/README.md

 * This doesn't attack any network

 ## What is different in this fork
-* Used parts from one vendor, Adafruit, for the A E S T H E T I C. This eliminates need to make a custom circuit board as well.
+* Used parts from one vendor: Adafruit.
+* Used a boilerplate breadboard, eliminating need for custom circuit board.
-* Took out previously recorded check, I felt checking to see if an AP was already recorded would become inefficient over time, so it was removed.
+* Took out previously-recorded check on Arduino logging code because checking to see if an AP was already recorded would become inefficient over time.
 * Put the output CSV into Wigle CSV format.
-* Added way to verify we have a fix on GPS location.
+* Added FIX input from GPS to verify GPS location is up to date.

 ## Electric setup
 The diagrams below show how to configure all the Feather Wings.
 Please read all instructions carefully.